made-by-pioneer/georgia-technologies/content/services/Data Backup and Disaster Recovery.md

 background_image = "https://res.cloudinary.com/pioneer-design/image/upload/o_50,b_black/v1575655887/Georgia%20Technologies/it-management-services_ggwoco.jpg"
 paragraph = "Data is the lifeblood of any modern-day company, and protecting it against the unexpected should be one of your top priorities.
-Think about it this way: If your computer systems fail or are breached, as long as you can still access your business-critical data, operations can continue." subtitle = "MANAGED IT SERVICES" title = "Data Backup & Disaster Recovery"
+Think about it this way: If your computer systems fail or are breached, as long as you can still access your business-critical data, operations can continue." subtitle = "MANAGED IT SERVICES" title = "Your IT Management, Simplified"

 +++